loopsocial/firework_ios_sdk_ivs_support/README.md

 ### Installation

-Swift Package Manager is the recommended way to install the FireworkVideo Google IVS Supporting Library.
+Swift Package Manager is the recommended way to install the FireworkVideo IVS Supporting Library.

 > Note: alternatively you can [download the binary](https://github.com/loopsocial/firework_ios_sdk_ivs_support/releases/latest) directly and install it manually.